geodinst/pcacrobatics/README.md

 - GRASS project and other generated outputs: approximately **0.1 GB**
 - Repository data and generated results together: approximately **3 GB**

 Package-download caches require additional temporary space and vary by platform.
 They can be cleaned with the package manager after the environment has been created successfully.
+If you download the optional `results.zip` and keep the archive after extracting it, allow about **2.3 GB** of additional disk space.

-### 4. Verify the environment
+### 5. Verify the environment

 From the activated `pcl` environment, run: